 It is easy to have the false belief that the digital menu board is just a digital version of printed menu boards.

 Based on a recent study conducted by 3rd-party individuals, more than 60% of today’s digital menu boards are done wrong.
 Not only is it embarrassing, but it can also cost the restaurant to shut down.

 Let’s look at the 5 common mistakes in designing a digital menu for a restaurant which should be avoided.

 Over 70% of new digital menu board owners wish to save some startup costs by over-filling the screen, which leads to a totally ineffective menu.
 It is recommended not to have more than 24-36 items to be displayed on a single screen.

 2. Static Menu Image

-Many quick service restaurants will implement digital menu board by only showing a single static image.
+Many quick-service restaurants will implement digital menu boards by only showing a single static image.
 However, not only is this a false way of using digital signage, the fact is that it will be less effective than a regular lightbox menu board.
 It’s better to add some animations to showcase your menu items, as well as specials.
 It will significantly increase audience interest!

 4. Text over Digital Menu

-Many small businesses believe just display their menu in simple text on digital menu.
-Today’s audiences are excessively exposed to multimedia contents.
-Therefore, when the digital signage only displays text and nothing else, it will simply become background noise and distraction that your audience will automatically ignore.
+Many small businesses believe in just displaying their menu in simple text on a digital menu.
+Today’s audiences are excessively exposed to multimedia content.
+Therefore, when your digital signage solutions are limited to displaying mere text without engaging elements, it risks becoming mere background noise—a distracting presence that your audience will instinctively tune out.

 5. Constant Menu